storj/design-docs/20260429-bucket-eventing-tidb.md

 ### Rollout

 The TiDB eventing path is selected automatically based on the configured metabase adapter.
 No new configuration flags are needed beyond those already defined in Phases 1 and 2.
-The `bucket_eventing_outbox` table is added to the TiDB metainfo database migration.
+The `bucket_eventing_outbox` table is added as a new step in `TiDBAdapter.TiDBMigration()`.

 ### Rollback